 A lawsuit was filed in March alleging the BMV has overcharged by as much as $30 million.

-The case is in mediation today, he said, and part of the talks includes a possible refund.
+The case is in mediation today, and part of the talks includes a possible refund, he said.

 The error came under Gov. Mitch Daniels, who repeatedly praised the agency for revamping its customer service and efficiency.